-Economic Impact of Initial Capital Investment - Site Preparation
+Economic Impact of Initial Capital Investment

-To understand the economic impact associated with the site preparation phase of the extension lands, we have outlined the proposed work plan and capital investments required.
+To understand the economic impact associated with the initial capital investment, we have included the site preparation phase of the extension lands, as well as, the investments related to the initial archaeological studies, and the approvals phase.

+Below we have outlined the proposed work plan and capital investments required for the site preparation.
-- Beiderman Road would need to be closed and the ROW purchased from the Township of Wainfleet. - Construction of alternate access roads for the property owners to the North - Relocation of powerline from either Erie Peat Road to the East of Grabeil Road to the West. - Close up and remove natural gas line and hydro line along Beiderman Road. - Perimeter fencing of licensed areas. - Perimeter fencing of archaeological avoidance areas. - Construction of noise attenuation berming along perimeter of extraction areas to the West and South. - The initial construction, including machinery & equipment and capital improvements, would generate ±\$3,000,000 in direct economic activity; - An estimated 10 full-time equivalent jobs (person years of employment) would be supported, 5 person years directly related to the on-site work, and 5 person years related to the supporting industries that produce the materials, equipment, and services used during the site preparation stage;

-The HST revenue on the capital investment would be ±\$390,000;
+- Beiderman Road would need to be closed and the ROW purchased from the Township of Wainfleet.
+Estimated at \$50,000 for appraisal, surveying, approvals, and legal.
+Estimated at \$140,000 for land purchase from Township of Wainfleet. - Construction of alternate access roads for the property owners to the North.
+Estimated at \$200,000 for easement legalized, survey, permits, and construction. - Close up and remove natural gas line and hydro line along Beiderman Road.
+Estimated at \$20,000.

+- Perimeter fencing of licensed areas and archaeological avoidance areas.
+Estimated at \$120,000. - Construction of noise attenuation berming along perimeter of extraction areas to the West and South.
+Estimated at \$800,000. - The initial archaeological studies required prior to any extraction are estimated at \$670,000.
+Ongoing archaeological studies will also be required throughout the lifetime of the quarry operations. - The approvals phase of the quarry extension is estimated to cost approximately \$1,000,000 and includes all technical engineering, reports, studies, assessments, application and administrative fes, and peer review costs. - The total initial capital investments, including site preparation, archaeological studies, and the approvals phase are estimated at ±\$3,000,000 and would impact the GDP by approximately ±\$2,340,000 (based on a multiplier of 0.78 from StatsCan Table: 36-10-0113-01); - An estimated 10 full-time equivalent jobs (person years of employment) would be supported, 5 person years directly related to the on-site work, and 5 person years related to the supporting industries that produce the materials, equipment, and services used during the site preparation stage; - The HST revenue on the capital investment would be ±\$390,000;